ankiewiczk/ankiewiczk/README.md

+#Kevin Ankiewicz's Profile page
 ## Hi there 👋

+I am currently learning
+- [ ] Better methods to prepare my students for AP exam
+- [ ] Python as a backend language (Django to replace CGI python which replaced PHP)
+- [ ] Spanish through Duolingo (streak since OCT 2023)

+You can reach me at ankiewiczk@lynnschools.org or
+781 477 7420
 <!--
 **ankiewiczk/ankiewiczk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.